danielbr/Business--Shipping/trunk/shipping/doc/README.txt

     See the "doc/Todo" file for a comprehensive list of known bugs.

 CREDITS
-    Many people have contributed to this module, please see the "doc/Credits" file.
+    Many people have contributed to this module, please see the "CREDITS" file.

 AUTHOR
     Daniel Browning <db@kavod.com>, Kavod Technologies,
     <http://www.kavod.com>.

 COPYRIGHT AND LICENCE
-    Copyright (c) 2003-2005 Daniel Browning <db@kavod.com>.
+    Copyright (c) 2003-2006 Daniel Browning <db@kavod.com>.
 All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-See "doc/License" for more info.
+See "LICENSE" for more info.